apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

-This makes SDL-generation even easier since many GraphQL tools (like GraphQL Playground) auto-complete field names, along with the descriptions, when available.

-### Introspection

-Introspection is an **optional** feature, enabled by default during development, which allows clients (which are frequently developers, building an application) to automatically discover the types implemented within a GraphQL schema.

-By allowing the consumer of the API to view the full possibilities of the API, developers can easily write new queries, or add new fields to existing ones.

-One of the main aspects of GraphQL is that it allows you to describe the space of data available in your system with a strongly typed schema.
-While GraphQL makes it possible to evolve your API over time without breaking your clients, it's always easier if you think about some schema design decisions up front to reduce the amount of refactoring you need to do later.

-This article details some practices around schema design which will help you design a great GraphQL API to stand the test of time.
+Documenting your schema makes it much easier for clients to write operations
+against it.
+Many GraphQL development tools, such as GraphQL Playground,
+display your schema's documentation strings dynamically.

-## Style conventions
+## Naming conventions

 The GraphQL specification is flexible and doesn't impose specific naming guidelines.
-However, in order to facilitate development and continuity across GraphQL deployments, it's useful to have a general set of conventions.
-We suggest the following:
+However, it's helpful to establish a set of conventions to ensure consistency across your organization.
+We recommend the following:

-* **Fields** should be named in `camelCase`, since the majority of consumers will be client applications written in JavaScript, Java, Kotlin, or Swift, all of which recommend `camelCase` for variable names.
+* **Field names** should use `camelCase`.
+Many GraphQL clients are written in JavaScript, Java, Kotlin, or Swift, all of which recommend `camelCase` for variable names.
-* **Types**: should be `PascalCase`, to match how classes are defined in the languages above.
+* **Type names** should use `PascalCase`.
+This matches how classes are defined in the languages mentioned above.
+* **Enum names** should use `PascalCase`.
-* **Enums**: should have their type name in `PascalCase`, and their value names in `ALL_CAPS`, since they are similar to constants.
+* **Enum values** should use `ALL_CAPS`, because they are similar to constants.

-If you use the conventions above, you won't need to have any extra logic in your clients to convert names to match the conventions of these languages.

-## Design for client needs

-GraphQL schemas are at their best when they are designed around the needs of client applications.
-When a team is building their first GraphQL schema, they might be tempted to create literal mappings on top of existing database collections or tables using CRUD-like root fields.
-While this literal database-to-schema mapping may be a fast way to get up and running, we strongly suggest avoiding it and instead building the schema based on how the GraphQL API will be used by the front-end.

-If a database has fields or relationships that the client doesn't yet need, don’t include them in the schema up front.
-Adding fields later is much easier than removing them, so add fields to your API as your clients need them rather than exposing all of the possible data up front.
-This is especially useful because GraphQL allows you to create associations between your data that don't exist in the underlying data, enabling you to move complex data manipulation logic out of your clients.

-For example, let's say you want to create a view that lists some events, their locations, and the weather at that location.
-In that case, you might want to do a query like this:
+These conventions help ensure that most clients don't need to define extra logic to transform the results returned by your server.

+## Query-driven schema design

+A GraphQL schema is most powerful when it's designed for the needs of the clients that will execute operations against it.
+Although you _can_ structure your types so they match the structure of your back-end data stores, you don't have to!
+A single object type's fields can be populated with data from any number of different sources. **Design your schema based on how data is used, not based on how it's stored.**

+If your data store includes a field or relationship that your clients don't need yet, omit it from your schema.
+It's easier and safer to add a new field to a schema than it is to remove an existing field that some of your clients are using.

+### Example of a query-driven schema

+Let's say we're creating a web app that lists upcoming events in our area.
+We want the app to show the name, date, and location of each event, along with the weather forecast for it.

+In this case, we want our web app to be able to execute a query with a structure similar to the following:

 ```graphql
 query EventList {